VIRAL901/documentation/content/administration/neutralized_database.rst

 Neutralized database
 ====================

-A neutralized database is a non-production database on which several parameters are deactivated.
+A  database is a non-production database on which several parameters are deactivated.
 This enables one to carry out tests without the risk of launching specific automated processes that could impact production data (e.g., sending emails to customers).
 Live access is removed and turned into a testing environment.